10 Best Grocery Budget Apps in 2026 (Tested — Not Just List Apps)

 • Need to track your budget while you shop?
 GroceryBudget is the only app here built around real-time spending visibility during a grocery trip.

 • Need whole-life budgeting across all spending categories?
-YNAB handles groceries as part of your entire financial picture.
+YNAB or Goodbudget handle groceries as part of your entire financial picture — YNAB is more powerful, Goodbudget is cheaper and simpler.

 • Just need a shared shopping list?
-Listonic or Bring! both handle shared lists well — Listonic is cleaner, Bring! is more visual.
+Listonic, Bring!, or OurGroceries all handle shared lists well — Listonic is cleanest, Bring! is most visual, OurGroceries is most reliable.

 • Love building your own system?
 Google Sheets gives you unlimited flexibility if you're willing to maintain it.